LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Mage Sight/Active Mage Sight.md

 Concealment magic, of whatever type, can hide a target from Active Mage Sight, but only if the concealment would logically mask the target from the purview of the [[Arcanum]] in question.
 Even then, if the concealment power uses the same magical principles as the detecting [[Arcanum]], the mage still has a chance to see through it.

-For example, a light-based invisibility spell would conceal a target from [[Mind]] Sight, but [[Life]] Sight could still detect the living being, with or without the assistance of photons.
+For example, a light-based invisibility spell would conceal a target from [[Magic/Arcana/Mind]] Sight, but [[Life]] Sight could still detect the living being, with or without the assistance of photons.
 Likewise, some vampires employ a kind of mental “invisibility” that causes observers to ignore them.
-This power would conceal a target from [[Forces]] Sight (it isn’t light-based) or [[Time]] Sight, but not [[Mind]] Sight (since both the concealment power and the [[Arcanum]] are working on the same principles).
+This power would conceal a target from [[Forces]] Sight (it isn’t light-based) or [[Time]] Sight, but not [[Magic/Arcana/Mind]] Sight (since both the concealment power and the [[Arcanum]] are working on the same principles).

 ## Mechanics